Casehero

 Legal:

-Airlines are a highly competitive industry, and Delta Air Lines are facing strong competition from new ultra-cost entrants, government-funded gulf airlines, and price comparison websites.
+Airlines are a highly competitive industry, and Delta Air Lines is facing strong competition from new ultra-cost entrants, government-funded gulf airlines, and price comparison websites.

 Bargaining power of suppliers